Malnutrition in India: Causes

 The World Bank estimates that India is one of the highest-ranking countries in the world for the number of children with malnutrition.
 The prevalence of underweight children in India is among the highest in the world and is nearly double that of Sub Saharan Africa with dire consequences for mobility, mortality, productivity, and economic growth.

 The 2017 Global Hunger Index (GHI) Report by International Food Policy Research Institute (IFPRI) ranked India 100th out of 118 countries with a serious hunger situation.
 Amongst South Asian nations, it ranks third behind only Afghanistan and Pakistan with a GHI score of 29.0 ("serious situation").
 The 2019 Global Hunger Index (GHI) report ranked India 102nd out of 117 countries with a serious issue of child wasting.
 At least one in five children under the age of five years in India is wasted.

-India is one of the fastest growing countries in terms of population and economics, sitting at a population of 1.365 billion and growing at 1.5%–1.7% annually (from 2001 to 2007).
+India is one of the fastest growing countries in terms of population and economics, sitting at a population of 1.365 billion and growing at 1.5–1.7% annually (from 2001 to 2007).
 Though more than a quarter of the population is still living below the National Poverty Line its economic growth indicates new opportunities and a movement towards increase in the prevalence of chronic diseases which is observed in at high rates in developed countries such as United States, Canada and Australia.
 The combination of people living in poverty and the recent economic growth of India has led to the co-emergence of two types of malnutrition: undernutrition and overnutrition.

-On the Global Hunger Index India is on place 67 among the 80 nations having the worst hunger situation which is worse than nations such as North Korea or Sudan.
+On the GHI, India is on place 67 among the 80 nations having the worst hunger situation which is worse than nations such as North Korea or Sudan.
 25% of all hungry people worldwide live in India.
 Since 1990 there have been some improvements for children but the proportion of hungry in the population has increased.
 In India 44% of children under the age of 5 are underweight.
 72% of infants and 52% of married women have anemia.
 Research has conclusively shown that malnutrition during pregnancy causes the child to have an increased risk of future diseases, physical retardation, and reduced cognitive abilities.